Goondaba/flipclock-screensaver/README.md

 A simple flip clock screen saver written with SceneKit.
 Requires at least 10.8 Mountain Lion.

-## How To Install FlipClock

-Double-click the FlipClock.saver file and allow Gatekeeper access to install.

 ## How To Build FlipClock

 ### The FlipClock project has two targets: